CLOSER-Cohorts/ColecticaPortal.Localization/readme.rst

 4. To test your localized resources:

-   1. Create a folder inside your Colectica Portal deployment directory.
+   1. Create a folder inside your Colectica Portal deployment directory.(en-gb en-US, fr) etc
-      The folder should have the same name as your language (e.g., ``fr`` for French).

    2. Copy the ``bin\Debug\Colectica.Portal.resources.dll`` file into this folder.
    3. Restart the Colectica Portal application in IIS.